-Project approval for mortgage loans secured by multi-width manufactured homes located on individual lots in subdivisions or in PUDs is generally not required, but Fannie Mae may choose to require project approval.
+Project approval for mortgage loans secured by multi-width manufactured homes located on individual lots in subdivisions or in PUDs is generally not required.
+Project approval is required for condo and co-op projects that consist of manufactured homes, and certain condo and all co-op projects must be approved by Fannie Mae.
 For further information about project approval requirements, see Chapter B4-2, Project Standards.

 The manufactured home must be at least 12 feet wide and have a minimum of 600 square feet of gross living area.

 Except for MH Advantage properties, Fannie Mae does not specify other minimum requirements for size, roof pitch, or any other specific construction details for HUD-coded manufactured homes.